 It might seem like Granny Smith apples have been around forever.
 When you think of a green apple, the classic taste and color of this variety is probably what comes to mind.
 However, the Granny Smith variety wasn’t introduced to the United States until the 1970s.

 Believe it or not, Granny Smith apples were named after a real-life Granny Smith.
-Maria Smith lived in Australia in the late 1860s.
-An apple seedling sprouted from the pile where she disposed of the crab apples she used for baking.
+Maria Smith lived in Australia in the late 1860s when an apple seedling sprouted from the pile where she’d disposed of the crab apples she’d used for baking.
 She’d never seen a seedling like this one, so she let it keep growing.

 Once the Granny Smith seedling bore apples, the flavor and color impressed her.
 She began selling the seeds to other local farmers.
 The apples became popular in Australia over the next fifty years and were introduced to the United Kingdom in the early 1930s.
 The apple was easy to grow, stored well, and could be used for almost anything.

 In the 1970s, Granny Smith apples reached the United States and immediately became just as popular as it had been in Australia.
-They’re one of the top 10 most popular apple varieties in the U.S. Sour apple enthusiasts love the tart, bright flavor of this apple.
-Bakers everywhere regard this apple as the perfect fruit for fall baking.
+They’re now one of the top 10 most popular apple varieties in the U.S. Sour apple enthusiasts love the tart, bright flavor of this apple, and bakers everywhere regard this apple as the perfect fruit for fall baking.

-This variety has thick green skin that may have a faint yellow or pink blush.
+Granny Smith apples have a thick green skin that may have a faint yellow or pink blush.
 The apples tend to be medium-sized with firm, white flesh.
-These characteristics mean Granny Smith apples store very well as they do not bruise easily and hold their texture even when off the tree.
+These characteristics mean that Granny Smith apples store very well as they do not bruise easily and hold their texture even when off the tree.

 How to Use Granny Smith Apples

 Granny Smith apples are known as one of the best apples for baking.
 They hold their shape better than almost any other variety.
-Baking even plays a role in the discovery of this variety.
-They grew from a compost pile where Maria Smith threw the cores of baking apples.
+If you remember their origin story from, above, baking even plays a role in the discovery of this variety, since they grew from a compost pile where Maria Smith threw the cores of baking apples.

 This variety is also a favorite for juicing and making cider.
+Learn how to make apple juice and apple cider yourself!
 The high juice content and acidity of these apples make the perfect green apple juice.
 Granny Smith apple juice naturally keeps its color (avoids browning) due to the high acid content.
 If you enjoy tart juice, you won’t want to miss the chance to make juice from Granny Smith apples.

 Apples have starch in them that breaks down as they are baked into sugars.
 Some apples, such as McIntosh or Gala, become soft and sugary-sweet when baked.
-Granny Smith apples are naturally very tart and acidic.
-While they become slightly more sweet as they are baked, they also keep a stable shape and that delicious fresh apple tartness.
+Granny Smith become slightly more sweet as they are baked, but also keep a stable shape and that delicious fresh apple tartness.

 The beloved tart flavor of this variety is delicious with the sweetness of baked goods.
 If you have Granny Smith apples around, try baking them into an apple crisp or apple cobbler.
 The sweetness of the topping will be a perfect pair with the sour green apple flavor.

-Granny Smith apples are the right variety to use in apple breads or cakes.
-If you bake a soft and juicy variety into a cake, it will make the end product soggy and mushy – nobody wants that.
+In fact, Granny Smith apples are the right variety to use in apple breads or cakes.
+If you bake a soft and juicy apple variety into a cake, it will make the end product soggy and mushy—nobody wants that.
 Granny Smith apples won’t weigh down a cake or bread like a softer variety such as McIntosh would.

 When you’re baking with Granny Smith apples, do consider peeling the fruit before throwing them in a pie or cake.
-It’s true that apple peels contain most of the nutrients and vitamins in an apple.
-However, Granny Smith peels are very thick and sour – not quite what you want in your apple crisp.
+Though apple peels contain most of the nutrients and vitamins in an apple, Granny Smith peels are very thick and sour, and not quite what you want in your apple crisp.

 Next time you pick up Granny Smith apples from your local orchard or grocery store, try one of these recipes: